Thunderblok/thunderline/documentation/CEREBROS_BRIDGE_IMPLEMENTATION.md

 ## Current gaps and risks

 * **No production caller yet.** Nothing in the codebase instantiates the contracts or calls `Thunderline.Thunderbolt.CerebrosBridge.Client`.
 The NAS façade (`Thunderline.Thunderbolt.Cerebros.Adapter`) still delegates to the in-process stub / CLI fallback and never touches the bridge.
-* **Supervisor wiring missing.**
-  * `Task.Supervisor` named `Thunderline.TaskSupervisor` is not started in `Thunderline.Application`, so `Invoker` will crash unless another boot path adds it.
-  * `CerebrosBridge.Cache` is not part of any supervision tree, leaving caching disabled.
-* **Deployment toggles incomplete.** There is no dedicated `CEREBROS_ENABLED` env yet; enabling the bridge still requires editing config or using runtime overrides.
 * **Error propagation consumers TBD.** We classify failures into `ErrorClass` structs, but no service consumes them to trigger retries or surfaced UI messages.
 * **Contracts unused downstream.** `Contracts.TrialReportedV1` and `RunFinalizedV1` are not stored in Ash resources or displayed in the dashboard, so trial metrics would currently drop on the floor.